Russian destroyer Vice-Admiral Kulakov: History

 In 2021, Vice-Admiral Kulakov was deployed to the Mediterranean Sea and, afterwards, the Gulf of Guinea along with tanker Akademik Pashin and tug Altay, where on 25 October, the destroyer freed the container ship Lucia sailing under Panamanian flag from Togo to Cameroon that came under attack of pirates.
 On the way back, the destroyer monitored large-scale NATO naval exercise in the Norwegian Sea with two Norwegian frigates, four corvettes, two submarines and other ships, as well as a German, French, Danish and Portuguese frigate.

 On 7 February 2022, as part of a concentration of Russian naval forces in the Mediterranean, Vice-Admiral Kulakov again deployed to the Mediterranean, along with the cruiser Marshal Ustinov, frigate and tanker Vyazma.
 The destroyer departed the Mediterranean on 24 August 2022 ostensibly destined for its home base Severomorsk.
 On deployment in the Baltic as of 2025, the destroyer was reported to have fended off a drone attack.

+Did pass Great Belt Bridge, Denmark, nordbound 16 december 2025.